Pounamu Pounamu - Witi Ihimaera

 $30.00

-Pounamu Pounamu has been in print for over 50 years and remains a classic of New Zealand literature.
+Pounamu Pounamu has been in print for over 50 years and remains a cornerstone of New Zealand literature.
 First published in 1972 as Witi Ihimaera’s debut collection, it fulfills his childhood vow to write about Maori life through his own experiences and home place.
-The vivid stories celebrate what it is to be a New Zealander from a lively Maori perspective, laying the foundation for his later acclaimed works.
+These vivid stories celebrate what it is to be a New Zealander from a lively Maori perspective, laying the foundation for his later acclaimed works.

 • Debut collection by celebrated New Zealand author Witi Ihimaera